 Those who have supplied their email addresses to the Lending staff will get an email reminder notice one day before their items are due.
 When necessary, they will be sent email overdue notices if the item is still outstanding at 1 and 6 weeks.

-We recommend that patrons add our email address to their address book so that their messages are not blocked.
-Our email address for notices is email@example.com
+We recommend that patrons add our email address to their address book so that their notices are not blocked.
+Our email address is firstname.lastname@example.org